Reverse isoperimetric inequalities for Lagrangian intersection Floer theory: The reverse isoperimetric inequality

-To pass from the first line to the second line, use the plurisubharmonicity of $h$, and for the second inequality on the second line, use the final condition in Proposition~\ref{prop:Duvalconstruction}.
-Finally, to pass from the second line to the third line, use the coarea formula.
-Note that the limit of \eqref{eq:areaslowerbound} as $t\to 0$ is $C_3\Length_h(\partial C\cap K^c)$.
-Using the $C_2$-metric equivalence of $dd^ch(\cdot,\sqrt\cdot)$ and $g$ to pass to the $g$-length, we get \eqref{eq:our_reverseisoineq}. \end{proof}
+We can pass from the first line to the second line because the plurisubharmonicity of $h$ tells us that the integrand is non-negative.
+We get the second inequality on the second line from the final condition in Proposition~\ref{prop:Duvalconstruction}.
+Finally, to pass from the second line to the third line, we use the coarea formula.
+Since the limit of \eqref{eq:areaslowerbound} as $t\to 0$ is $K_2^{-1}\Length_h(\partial C\cap B^c)$, we get the desired identity.